alajemba-vik/ai-tab-navigator/README.md

 ### 📊 **Smart Result Management**
 - See exactly WHY each tab matches your search (with quoted evidence)
-- Click to reorder results by AI relevance score
-- Group matching tabs instantly by window
+- Automatically create groups for all matching tabs with a single click

 ### 📜 **Search History**
 - Automatically saves your last 5 searches
-- Click any history chip to re-run that search
+- Click any recent search to re-run that search
 - Never lose track of what you were looking for

 ### 🎯 **Tab Summaries On Demand**
-- Hover over any tab to see an AI-generated summary
+- View AI-generated summaries of your tabs
 - Understand what's on a tab without opening it
 - Perfect for deciding which tabs to keep or close